appleneko2001/tak2flac/README.md

 * Linux way (sudo will be required for elevated privileges):
-  * Use package manager (apt/yum/snap or etc..) install FFMpeg.
-For install mono you can visit this page
+  * Use package manager (apt/yum/snap or etc..) install FFMpeg. ~~For install mono you can visit this page~~ We have dotNet Core Binaries so just install dotNet Core instead!
   ```sh
   sudo apt update
   sudo apt install ffmpeg